-Hello, and welcome to the World Intellectual Policy Organization!
+Hello, and welcome to the World Intellectual Property Organization!

 My name is Roger Jin, and I am a junior at Harvard College, studying chemistry.
 I am originally an Ohioan, but I have grown to love Boston in my year and a half here and I hope you enjoy your time in one of America’s premier cities.
 Although I did not do Model UN in high school, I have become an active participant in Model UN since coming to college, and even directed the Commission on Science and Technology for Development at HNMUN last year.
 Model UN, for me, has been so insightful and fascinating, exposing me to new facets of the world that I would never have come across.

 Part of what makes Model UN so fascinating is the ability to focalize on issues that do not necessarily get the attention that they deserve.
 One of the issues that I find so fascinating, and am excited to be able to explore in this committee, is intellectual property rights.
 With the advent of the internet and burgeoning developments in information technologies, the raw number of accessible ideas has expanded substantially.
 Because of the flow of information has expanded so greatly in the past twenty years, new and innovative ideas have become the primary currency of the 21st century, much more so than in previous years.
 The growing importance of ideas in the global marketplace necessitates increased security of said ideas, to both reward and incentivize creative minds around the world.
 Protecting ideas, the backbone of innovation, is the prerogative of WIPO and its role as vanguard will only grow in coming years.